 "The success of our past greatly inspires us toward success in the future."

 ~ Harold D. Buckingham

 MISSION STATEMENT

-National American University welcomes students of diverse interests, cultures, and abilities and prepares them for careers in technical and professional fields by providing quality higher education in a caring and supportive environment.
+National American University provides innovative learning experiences in a caring and supportive environment for individuals of diverse backgrounds, cultures, and abilities, preparing them for success in technical and professional fields.